gemodriscoll/Inkchant-TTS-Chrome-Extension/README.md

 ## 🚀 Features

 - 🖱️ Right-click on any page and start reading from that point
-- 🗣️ Uses the best system voice available (Google, Siri, Microsoft, etc.)
 - ⏸️ Optional popup with pause, resume, and stop controls
 - 🌐 No highlighting required — just click and listen

 ---

 ## 🔮 Possible Future Upgrades
+- ✨ Improve the default voice to a better quality voice
 - 🌐 Smart article-only reading (skip ads, menus)
 - 🎛️ Add voice speed/pitch controls
 - 🌙 Add dark mode to popup UI